SunNadimpalli/SunNadimpalli/_posts/2015-08-05-learning-to-be-assertive.md

 ## My Assertive Rights

-I have been reading the book <a target="_blank" href="#">What I say no, I feel Guilty</a> written by Manuel J Smith.
+I have been reading the book <a target="_blank" href="#">When I say no, I feel Guilty</a> written by Manuel J Smith.
 This is my second reading of it.
-One of the topics in that book that I found to be most useful to be in my current stage of learning to be assertive was the statement of my assertive rights as a person.
+One of the topics in that book that I found to be most useful to me in my current stage of learning to be assertive was the statement of my assertive rights as a person.
 I am listing the assertive rights identified by Smith down below.

 ### My Fundamental Assertive Right
 I have the right to judge my own behavior, thoughts and emotions, and to take the responsibility for their initiation and consequences upon myself.